-Table 2 shows the categories of EFH habitat located within the project vicinity of Pamlico Sound, Hatteras Inlet and beach and nearshore placement areas (www.habitat.noaa.gov/apps/efhmapper).
+Tables 2a and 2b show the categories of EFH habitat located within the project vicinity of Pamlico Sound, Hatteras Inlet and beach and nearshore placement areas (www.habitat.noaa.gov/apps/efhmapper).
 They include Coastal Migratory Pelagics, Snapper Grouper, and Spiny Lobster EFH species of the South Atlantic.
 These are described below along with HAPCs and other designated managed fishery habitats within the project area.